nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

     /connect/isa.national.ztv.com:3737

-A successful request produces the IOR reference as a plain text response.
+A successful request produces a JSON response with the discovered IOR (`isaIO`) and ISA endpoint address (`href`).
+Subsequently, the currently configured connection can be queried with `/connect`.

 ## Topology of a Quantel system